malber71/se_project_spots/README.md

 ## Description

-A project to demonstrate proficiency in HTML, CSS, and responsive design.
+A project to demonstrate proficiency in HTML, CSS, javascript, and responsive design.
 The site allows users to interactively and dynamically add a custom profile picture, add a personal name and description, and add, like, and delete images from the site.
 Functionality has been added to store profile and card data on a remote server as well as manage the information there with POST, PATCH, PUT, and DELETE methods.

 ## Feature Highlights